Develatio/nebulant-cli/README.md

 $ xxd nebulant-darwin-arm64 > unsigned-nebulant-darwin-arm64
 ```

-Now you should be able to follow the 4th step and get no differences.
+Now you should be able to follow the 4th step and see no differences.

 <br />